FrontEnd-ro/git-github-practice-exercises/README.md

 5. Add **one commit** for each modified file.
 Let's keep the same convention as last time: `[username] - description`
 6. `push` these changes on *master*
 7. Create a new branch from the current one (vscode) named **challenges**

+--- From now on work on this new branch

 8. Add in *exercitii.html* a new cell with a photo of yourself. `commit` and `push` this code.
 9. Add another cell with some short info about yourself.
 It can be a favorite hobby, your job title, or why you want to learn Git?!
 After you're done, `commit` and `push` this code as well.
 10. Let's use the "Commands list" component and add a list of all the actions used so far in the grid.